cabbagecabbagecabbage/CCC-2021/README.md

 ### S3 - Lunch Concert

-First, we can brute force the value for all positions from left to right.
+First, we can brute force the value for all positions from left to right for Subtask 1 (the final solution does not include this step).
 We notice that the values are first decreasing, then reaches a minimum (for potentially more than 1 position), then increases.
 We can use ternary search to find the minimum value similar to the idea described here: https://cp-algorithms.com/num_methods/ternary_search.html

 Essentially, we pick 2 positions that divide the range into thirds.
 We then compare the values at these position to see which third the answer can't be in, and reduce the range by 1/3.

 Time Complexity: O(Nlog(P))

+There are other solutions using slopes or line sweep which are absent from this repository.
+Feel free to contribute your solutions.

 <hr>